gh0st91/ChatGPT-GUI/README.md

 - Check the releases!

 ## Usage
-- To run the chatbot, execute the following command:
+- To run the chatbot on Linux, execute the following command:

 	`python3 main.py`

+- On Windows, simply open the ChatGPT.exe file.

 - Paste the OpenAI API key that you generated earlier